Jaun Elia Translations

 Published by Bewildering Stories

-Bellona was the Roman goddess of war.
-The name "Bellona" derives from the Latin word for "war" (bellum), and is linguistically related to the English word "belligerent" (literally, "war-waging").
-In earlier times she was called Duellona, that name being derived from a more ancient word for "battle" relating to our “duel.”
+Bellona was the Roman goddess of war; her name derives from the Latin word for "war" (bellum), the root of the English word "belligerent" ("war-waging").

-Keywords/Tags: Jaun Elia, couplets, Urdu, translation, nature, strange, strangeness, love, memory, wound, self-destructed, self-destruction, regret, city, mystics, mystery, companions, friends, associates, love, alien, alienation
+Keywords/Tags: Jaun Elia, poet of pain, couplets, Urdu, translation, nature, strange, strangeness, love, memory, wound, self-destructed, self-destruction, regret, city, mystics, mystery, companions, friends, associates, love, alien, alienation

 |